jameshanlon/jameshanlon.github.io/content/writing-synthesizable-verilog.md

-This is because SystemVerilog macro definitions are not scoped within a module, which can easily lead to them 'leaking' between files in a filelist, making the elaboration dependnet on the ordering.
+This is because SystemVerilog macro definitions are not scoped within a module, which can easily lead to them 'leaking' between files in a filelist, making the elaboration dependent on the ordering of the list.

 For similar reasons, **use generate-if blocks instead of `ifdef`.**